elchibek123/ansible_playbook/README.md

-# ansible_playbook
+# ansible_playbooks
-This is a repository for ansible playbooks
+- This is a repository for ansible playbooks
+- This is test1
+- This is test2